ossf/fuzz-introspector/doc/Glossary.md

 ## Concepts

 ### Project functions overview
+This table lists information about each function in the project.

 #### Func name
 Name of the function

 #### Functions filename
 Filename, on the system, in which the function is defined.
 In the event of OSS-Fuzz, this is the filename in the OSS-Fuzz build container.

 #### Args
 Arguments to the function